brennanbrown/StudentsForPalestine/index.md

 * [UN Chief Calls Blocked Gaza Aid a 'Moral Outrage' (VOA News)](https://www.voanews.com/a/un-chief-to-visit-gaza-border-as-israel-vows-rafah-attack/7539682.html) - UN Secretary-General Antonio Guterres has condemned the blocking of humanitarian aid to Gaza as a moral outrage, emphasizing the urgent need for unrestricted access to provide life-saving assistance to Palestinians.
 * [Aid Access Impeded in Gaza (UNRWA)](https://www.unrwa.org/resources/reports/unrwa-situation-report-109-situation-gaza-strip-and-west-bank-including-east-Jerusalem) - According to the UN Relief and Works Agency (UNRWA), access impediments continue to severely compromise the ability to deliver humanitarian aid to Gaza.
 Reports highlight that 30% of aid missions to northern Gaza have been denied by Israeli authorities since March 2024\.
 * [Israel's Blocking of Aid Creating 'Apocalyptic' Conditions in Gaza (Al Jazeera)](https://www.aljazeera.com/news/2024/03/07/israels-blocking-of-aid-creating-apocalyptic-conditions-in-gaza) - Israeli restrictions on aid deliveries have generated famine-like conditions in Gaza, undermining humanitarian efforts and leading to widespread suffering among the civilian population.

+### Human Rights Violations

+* [Human Rights Watch Documentation](https://www.hrw.org/news/2024/05/24/ongoing-violations-palestine) - Documents serious violations of laws of war and apparent war crimes during hostilities between Israel and Palestine.
+* [Amnesty International Report](https://www.amnesty.org/en/location/middle-east-and-north-africa/palestine-state-of/report-palestine-state-of/) - Reports on the restriction of freedom of expression, association, and assembly by Palestinian authorities, and cases of arbitrary detention and torture.

+### International Law

+* [United Nations Human Rights Council Investigation](https://www.uottawa.ca/research-innovation/events-all/reflections-international-law-israelpalestine-conflict-presentation-united-nations) - Establishment of an ongoing international commission of inquiry to investigate violations of international humanitarian law and human rights in the Occupied Palestinian Territory and Israel.

+### Apartheid and Anti-Zionism

+* [Amnesty International's Report on Apartheid](https://www.amnesty.org/en/latest/campaigns/2022/02/israels-system-of-apartheid/) - Investigation showing Israel's system of oppression against Palestinians amounts to apartheid.
+* [Understanding Anti-Zionism](https://www.bbc.com/news/magazine-36160928) - Explains the concept of Anti-Zionism, its history, and its distinction from Anti-Semitism.

+## 3e.
+SUPPORTING PALESTINIANS

 ### Local/National Palestinian Companies